Daily Practice for Staying Human: Same Rhythm, Different System.

 A way of returning.

-So whatever you’re trying to practice—start there.
+So whatever we’re trying to practice, let’s start here.

 Not with the goal.